OUR MANAGEMENT TEAM

 After graduating from the Technical University of Munich in 2001 with a PhD in Aerospace Engineering, Andreas started to work for MTU Aero Engines in Munich.
 Here, he initially became a System Engineer and Project Manager for More Electric Engine activities before moving to the control system business in 2008.
 In this area, his main tasks were to manage the controls system activities of MTU for different engine applications, including the large-scale development of the TP400 engine control and monitoring system, where he acted as Chief Controls Engineer.

-When AES was founded in 2013, Andreas joined the new company as Program Director, then worked one year as "Chef de Programme" for Safran Electronics & Defense in Paris, before returning to AES in 2016 in his current position as Director Program and Sales.
+When AES was founded in 2013, Andreas joined the new company as Program Director, then worked one year as "Chef de Programme" for Safran Electronics & Defense in Paris, before returning to AES in 2016 as Director Program & Sales and CEO since September 2020.

 DR AXEL HÜDEPOHL

 After completing his PhD thesis at the Technical University of Munich in 1988, Axel was responsible for a space project in cooperation with the Japanese Space Agency.
 In 1991 he joined BMW Rolls-Royce as a control system engineer working on the FADEC system for a new generation of business jet engines.
 He worked at BMW Rolls-Royce (now Rolls-Royce Deutschland) until 1998, serving as Control Systems team leader, Engine Externals Department manager and finally as Chief Installations Engineer.
 In 1998, he joined MTU Aero Engines first as the manager of the Engineering IT Department and then from 2008 onwards he led the Control Systems Hardware Department.
 At AES he managed Hardware Development, then Business Development and is now responsible for Quality, HR and IT.